 Subsequent to the financial crisis, the Federal Reserve adopted an easing stance in monetary policy referred to as "quantitative easing".
 For example, buying mortgage-backed securities and cutting interest rates, actions that are intended to lower the cost of borrowing, result in higher investment activity which, in turn, stimulates the economy.
-Based on the stabilization of unemployment, as well as the increase in home prices, the Federal Reserve announced the end of its quantitative easing program in October 2014 and proceeded to raise key short-term interest rates in December 2015 and again in December 2016.
+Based on the stabilization of unemployment, as well as the increase in home prices, the Federal Reserve announced the end of its quantitative easing program in October 2014 and proceeded to raise key short-term interest rates in December 2015, in December 2016 and again in March 2017.
 These developments may have a negative impact on the Reference Obligations.
 To the extent that interest rates continue to increase as a result of the Federal Reserve actions, the availability of refinancing alternatives for the Reference Obligations may be reduced.
-The economic conditions experienced from 2007 to the present have been unique and unprecedented in terms of the level of home price declines, as well as the subsequent government intervention.
+The economic conditions experienced during the preceding decade are unprecedented in terms of the level of home price declines, as well as the subsequent government intervention.
 There can be no assurance that the factors that caused such financial crisis (or any other factors) will not have similar effects on the mortgage market in the future.